Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Simulated samples

 \subsection{Monte Carlo simulation of the model signals}

-The model signal events are generated using \text{MadGraph5\_aMC@NLO}~v2.6.7 \cite{R33} which is a general purposed matrix element event generator.
+The model signal events are generated using \text{MadGraph5\_aMC@NLO}~v2.6.7 \cite{R33} which is a general purpose matrix element event generator.
 The cross section calculated at next to-leading-order (NLO) and the hadronizaton process has been done with \text{Pythia} \cite{R34}.
 The detector simulation, simulation of read out system response (digitization) and reconstruction processes have been done using the standard CMS open data software framework (the release \text{CMSSW\_5\_3\_32}) at $\sqrt{s} = $ 8 TeV requirements, with the suitable triggers list used for CMS-2012 analysis.
-We scanned the production cross section at different sets of the masses of the particles Z$^{\prime}$ and ${\chi}$ as free parameters covering a wide range for the mass of Z$^{\prime}$ boson from 150 GeV to 500 GeV and from 1 GeV to 200 GeV for the mass of ${\chi}$, assuming $\fontfamily{qcs}\selectfont{g}_{SM} = 0.25$ and $\fontfamily{qcs}\selectfont{g}_{DM} = 1.0$.
+We scanned the DH production cross section at different sets of the masses of the particles Z$^{\prime}$ and ${\chi}$ as free parameters covering a wide range for the mass of Z$^{\prime}$ boson from 150 GeV to 550 GeV and from 1 GeV to 200 GeV for the mass of ${\chi}$, and the production cross section of the EFT at the range of $\Lambda$ from 1.0 to 4 TeV, assuming $\fontfamily{qcs}\selectfont{g}_{SM} = 0.25$ and $\fontfamily{qcs}\selectfont{g}_{DM} = 1.0$ for all simulations.